fecaps-org/financial-control-api/README.md

 - Create resources:

-**Obs.:** In case of env file not being created the environment variables will use default values, which are set in `infrastructure/variables.tf` file
+**Obs.:** In case of `terraform.tfvars` file not being created the environment variables will use default values, which are set in
+`infrastructure/variables.tf` file

 ```bash